mozilla/gecko-dev/taskcluster/docs/parameters.rst

 ``signoff_urls``
    A dictionary of signoff keys to url values.
 These are the urls marking the corresponding ``required_signoffs`` as signed off.

+``partial_versions``
+   A list of previous versions that partial updates should be generated for, in the form of X.YbuildN, eg: ["138.0.1build1", "137.0build2"].

 Repository Merge Day
 --------------------